 Business Management, Human Resources

-Learn the skills necessary to support employees in a large or small organization with a concentration in Human Resource Development.
+Learn the skills necessary to support employees in a large or small organization with a concentration in Human Resource Management.
 Your career as a human resource specialist can give you the ability to recruit, screen, interview, and place employees.
 You will also learn to build strategic programs which can enhance individuals lifestyle with health benefits, work environment, and expertise.

 Students who have completed this concentration at UW-Parkside now work in Human Resource Management at a wide variety of organizations in southeastern Wisconsin and northern Illinois, including Aurora Health Care, CNH, Uline, Hewitt Associates, Horizon Retail Construction, Bass Pro Shops, and Walgreens.
 Other students have used their Human Resource knowledge to help run their family or other small businesses